Nklobe/Doc-Overdue/README.md

          python3 -m http.server

-Access the website with [Computers IP]:8000/build/html/index.html
+Access the website with [Computers IP]:8000/html/index.html

 OBS!
 The web server MUST be started in the root of the project AKA the Doc-Overdue folder
 This is to guarantee that all needed files are included!
 OBS!

-There is a compressed version of the report "/Doc-Overdue/build/html/Doc-Overdue-Html.tar.gz"
-This can be moved/downloaded in case you can't view the site or if you want it for documentation.
-This file is also downloadable under the section "Downloadable version" on the Sphinx generated site

 ## Reference